khill42/OSC_IntroHPC/_episodes/12_SLURMscheduler.md

 running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

->## Upcoming Changes to the Batch System
+>## Changes to the Batch System
 >
->We are changing our scheduler and resource manager from Torque and Moab to SLURM with a Torque/Moab compatibility layer.
-By the end of 2020, all our systems will
+>We have changed our scheduler and resource manager from Torque and Moab to SLURM with a Torque/Moab compatibility layer.
+All of our clusters
 >use SLURM, although most Torque/Moab batch scripts will still work.
 If you are new to OSC or to using the batch system, it makes the most sense to learn the SLURM
 >batch commands.
 See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more SLURM information.
 {: .callout}